wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 <h2 id="Fourth_Point_Header">Aligning reads to a genome using hisat2</h2>
 Building an Index:<br>
-HISAT2 is a fast and sensitive aligner for mapping next generation sequencing reads against a reference genome.
-You can find out more about HISAT2 at https://ccb.jhu.edu/software/hisat2/manual.shtml.
+<a href="https://ccb.jhu.edu/software/hisat2/manual.shtml">HISAT2</a> is a fast and sensitive aligner for mapping next generation sequencing reads against a reference genome.

 In order to map the reads to a reference genome, first we must download the reference genome!
 Then we must make an index file.
 We will be downloading the reference genome (https://www.ncbi.nlm.nih.gov/genome/12197) from the ncbi database, using the wget command.
 <pre style="color: silver; background: black;">wget ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/972/845/GCF_000972845.1_L_crocea_1.0/GCF_000972845.1_L_crocea_1.0_genomic.fna.gz